Anti-Pakistan sentiment: Afghanistan

+Afghanistan–Pakistan relations have been negatively affected since Pakistan's independence from the British Raj.
+American scholars cite that Afghanistan was the only country to vote against Pakistan's admittance into the United Nations.
+They also cited Afghanistan's hostility against Pakistan since its independence from British rule.

-Afghanistan–Pakistan relations have been negatively affected by issues related to the Durand Line, the 1978–present war (i.e. Mujahideen, Afghan refugees, Taliban insurgency and border skirmishes), including water and the growing influence of India in Afghanistan.
+Issues related to the Durand Line, the 1978–present war (i.e. Mujahideen, Afghan refugees, Taliban insurgency and border skirmishes), including water and the growing influence of India in Afghanistan.
 Most major attacks in Afghanistan are blamed on neighboring Pakistan and Iran.
 This makes anti-Pakistan sentiment run high in the country, particularly among the Afghan politicians.
 In response to Afghan support for Baloch insurgents, since the 1970s onwards, Pakistan supported rebels such as Gulbuddin Hekmatyar, Ahmad Shah Massoud, Haqqanis, Taliban, and others against the governments of Afghanistan.

 In the 1990s, Pakistan's support for the Taliban movement led to strong anti-Pakistan sentiments in Afghanistan.
 According to Pakistan and Afghanistan expert Ahmed Rashid, "between 1994 and 1999, an estimated 80,000 to 100,000 Pakistanis trained and fought in Afghanistan" keeping the Taliban regime in power.
 The role of the Pakistani military during that time has been described by international observers as a "creeping invasion" of Afghanistan.
 UN documents also reveal the role of Arab and Pakistani support troops in Taliban massacre campaigns.
 In addition, Pakistan's funding and support of warlord Gulbuddin Hekmatyar, who sieged the city of Kabul with rockets for three years which killed thousands of civilians, has also played a part in anti-Pakistan sentiment.

 In the course of the Taliban insurgency anti-Pakistan sentiment was again fuelled after a spate of suicide bombings by the Taliban, which in 2011 and 2012 caused 80% of the civilian casualties in Afghanistan, and which the Afghan government and many international officials claim is supported by Pakistan.
 Demonstrations in Afghanistan have denounced Pakistan politically for its alleged role in Taliban attacks.
 Afghan leaders such as Amrullah Saleh or Ahmad Wali Massoud (a younger brother of Ahmad Shah Massoud) have said, that their criticism is directed at the politics of the Pakistani military and not at Pakistan as a country.
 Both reiterated the distinction by saying that the Pakistani people had been very generous in providing shelter to Afghan refugees but that it was the policy of the Pakistani military which had caused so much suffering to the Afghan people.

 Anti-Pakistan sentiment has increased in Afghanistan after hundreds of suicide bombings and assassinations.
 In 2017 there were large protests in parts of Afghan provinces, alleging that Pakistan was sponsoring unrest in the country.